JunruTao/TeleTall/README.md

 * **gcc/g++** >= 5.4
   * Linux: gcc / g++ is installed by default on most Linux distros
   * Mac: same deal as make - [install Xcode command line tools](https://developer.apple.com/xcode/features/)
+      > This program was not yet tested building on Mac OS, be sure you follow the xcode instructions, and find the missing packages such as thread and SLD.h
   * Windows: recommend using [MinGW](http://www.mingw.org/)
+      >  For windows users, make sure after download, using <ins>*MinGW Installation Manager*</ins> to install <ins>*mingw32-pthread-w32-dev*</ins> package or find c++ standard library of threading for MinGW from their websites!
 ***
 ### Basic Build Instructions